 John Gordon ’88, BC Law’s director of publications, says the excellence of students’ work carries equal weight in the move to #20.

 “You really only go up in the rankings for one reason: publishing articles that academics think highly enough to quote in their own scholarship and judges find sufficiently worthy to cite in their opinions.
 I’m not sure casual observers recognize how much work goes into each issue,” Gordon said.

 “It’s like ducks gliding on a lake; they look serene, but below water they’re frantically paddling.
 Our review students, who deserve all the credit for our rise in the rankings, may make it look easy,” he added, “but that belies the fact that they’re incredibly dedicated and hard working and we should all be very proud of them.”

-BC Law was also ranked #18 recently for big law hiring from PreLaw/National Jurist, and received an A in Human Rights Law and A- in Family Law.
+BC Law was also ranked # 5 best value for private schools and #18 for big law hiring from PreLaw/National Jurist, and received an A in Human Rights Law and A- in Family Law, Criminal Law, Business Law, and Tax.
 Read more on the rankings.